c-ketul/currency_exchange_visualiser/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Dashboard based on which User would be able to analyze the sentiment of the specific stock  through "OHLC" (Open/High/Low/Close) time series or Candlestick chart based on the 'Stock List' dataset.
+Dashboard which will allow users to analyze the exchange rates between two currencies over a period of time.
+Users have the option to select weekly, monthly, quarterly, and yearly charts.
+The dashboard also displays the date on which the rate was at its peak (highest) and the date on which it was at its lowest.

 ### Some ScreenShots
 ![Product Name Screen Shot][product-screenshot1]